wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 It also takes an argument on whether to update the LRU information of the hit entry, which is performed by calling `update()` on the replacement manager with the `class ReplacementInfo` object of the entry.

+Method `findReplacementCandidate()` returns the tag entry object to replace within the set, but does not actually replace it.
+This function is implemented by merely calling replacement manager's `findBestCandidate()` with the set's `class ReplacementInfo` vector, which is maintained by `rInfo` as we have discussed above.

+Method `replace()` just invalidates an existing entry plus its replacement info (by calling `replaced()` into the replacement manager), and sets a new address to the entry.
+Method `deallocate()` simply invalidates an entry and its replacement information.